Register for a FREE virtual conference, January 16, 2021

 The virtual conference is open to all and will be held January 16, 2021 on Zoom.
 We anticipate a schedule that runs from about 11 am thru 4 pm EST. A program for the conference will be available on this page January 7 and will be sent to registrants.

-CLICK HERE FOR CONFERENCE SCHEDULE, PRESENTATION DESCRIPTIONS, AND PARTICIPANT LIST
+CLICK HERE FOR CONFERENCE SCHEDULE, PRESENTATION DESCRIPTIONS, PARTICIPANT LIST AND PRESENTER MATERIALS

 The conference will address: